stevenarroyave8/readme-generator/newREADME/generated-README.md

   ## Description

-  this will generate a readme file for me
+  this will help me generate a new readme file

   ## Installation

-  follow instructions in the repo
+  clone repo and follow instructions on steps

   ## Usage

-  follow examples on repo
+  refer to repo for examples